Can I Sue a Trucking Company That’s Located Out of State?

 If the accident occurred in North Carolina, for example, North Carolina courts would have jurisdiction over that case — even if the trucking company is located in Virginia, for instance.

 In these cases, the principle of personal jurisdiction applies.
-According to a report on personal jurisdiction, “The nearly universal rule is that the courts in a state have personal jurisdiction over all people or businesses that are citizens of or do business in that state.”
+According to a report on personal jurisdiction, “The more than universal rule is that the courts in a state have personal jurisdiction over all people or businesses that are citizens of or do business in that state.”

 “I’ve been injured in a truck accident.
 What are my legal options?”